justin2004/weblog/sparql-gotcha/README.md

 }
 ```

-No results -- but notice that the query only looks for two triples:
+No results -- but notice that the query only looks for two back to back triple patterns:
 ```
 + - - - - - - - - +     + - - - - - - - -+     + - - - - - - +     + - - - - - - - -+     + - - - - - -+
 ' President Obama ' --> ' some predicate ' --> ' some object ' --> ' some predicate ' --> ' Paul Simon '